PGA Tour: PGA Tour University

 In June 2020, the PGA Tour announced the creation of PGA Tour University, a scheme to create pathways for collegiate golfers to join development tours operated by the PGA Tour.
 At its start, it planned to award Korn Ferry Tour cards to the top five collegiate golfers in the United States, and playing status on the PGA Tour Canada, PGA Tour Latinoamérica, or PGA Tour China to the golfers ranked no. 6 through 15.
 The eligibility for these rankings was limited to seniors, as an incentive to encourage the top golfers to stay in college.

 The PGA Tour University system was modified in November 2022, and beginning in 2023 the top-ranked collegiate golfer would immediately be awarded membership on the PGA Tour.
 Golf Magazine stated this change was a response to LIV Golf, which had recruited Eugenio Chacarra and David Puig directly from college in the preceding few months.
 Ludvig Åberg of Texas Tech University topped the PGA Tour University rankings after the conclusion of the 2023 NCAA D-I National Championship, and so became the first player to receive a PGA Tour card through the university ranking system.
 In October 2023, following the World Team Amateur Championship in Dubai, Gordon Sargent reached the 20-point threshold and became the first ever player to earn PGA Tour card through PGA Tour University Accelerated program.
 He is eligible to take up the membership following the conclusion of 2024 NCAA Division I Championship but elected to defer his membership and return for his senior year at Vanderbilt.

 In 2024, PGA Tour University gave PGA Tour Americas cards to golfers who finished 11th-25th (up from 20th) in the rankings and entry into the second stage of PGA Tour Q School.
 Those 6th through 10th are conditionally exempt on the Korn Ferry Tour, fully exempt on PGA Tour Americas, and earn entry into the second stage of Q School.
 Players ranked 2nd to 5th are fully exempt on the Korn Ferry Tour, can earn unlimited PGA Tour sponsor exemptions, and are entered into the final stage of PGA Tour Q School.
 The top player is fully exempt on the PGA Tour for the remainder of the current season and all of the next season.
 The Division II Jack Nicklaus Award winner also earns status on PGA Tour Americas.

+List of PGA Tour card winners

+This a list of the players to have won PGA Tour cards by topping the PGA Tour University rankings.
+A player's "point average" is the average number of points he receives at each tournament on the PGA Tour University schedule, multiplied by 100.